-Instructional personnel under this agreement and applicable law, includes not only classroom teachers, but also specialized clinical services, who are responsible for advising students with regard to their abilities and aptitudes, educational and occupational opportunities, personal and social adjustments, providing placement services, performing educational evaluations and similar functions.
-This would include school psychologists, psychology department educational diagnosticians, speech-language pathologists, teachers of speech correction, occupational therapists, physical therapists and audiologists.
-The parties acknowledge and understand that the expertise and role of staff members within the specialized clinical services category differs from the expertise and role of classroom teachers.
-The parties also acknowledge and understand that the expertise and role of the staff members differ among the various categories of specialized clinical services personnel.

-- 2. It is the intent of the parties to examine each of these positions and make recommendations to determine whether the nature of the services performed and the expertise of each group warrants consideration of case load caps, additional planning, job descriptions, or alternative evaluations from the provisions generally described in this Agreement.
-The parties agree that the Board will convene a committee to review these issues and make recommendations regarding the committee's conclusions. - The committee will be comprised of equal representation of all affected parties.
+- 1. Instructional personnel under this agreement and applicable law, includes not only classroom teachers, but also specialized clinical services, who are responsible for advising students with regard to their abilities and aptitudes, educational and occupational opportunities, personal and social adjustments, providing placement services, performing educational evaluations and similar functions.
+This would include school psychologists, psychology department educational diagnosticians, social workers, speech-language pathologists, teachers of speech correction, occupational therapists, physical therapists and audiologists.
+The parties acknowledge and understand that the expertise and role of staff members within the specialized clinical services category differ from the expertise and role of classroom teachers.
+The parties also acknowledge and understand that the expertise of specialized clinical services differ among the various categories of specialized clinical services personnel. - 2.
+It is the intent of the parties to examine each of these positions and make recommendations to determine whether the nature of the services performed and the expertise of each group warrants consideration of case load caps, additional planning, job descriptions, or alternative evaluations from the provisions generally described in this Agreement.
+The parties agree that the Board will convene a committee to review these issues and make recommendations regarding the committee's conclusions. - 3.
+The committee will be comprised of equal representation of all affected parties.
 Members of this committee will be appointed with equal numbers by Board and Union from among the various specialties.
+The parties agree to discuss daily schedules including lunch breaks, uninterrupted planning, covering classes for absent teachers, evaluations and other issues which may be raised by the staff members.
+The recommendations from these discussions may be reopened and reduced to a Memorandum of Understanding to be considered and approved in connection with an agreement on the 2022-2023 salary negotiations.